Skip to main content

 4

-Proof of inclusion can be verified at any time
+Proof can be verified anytime

 bash